SHIVANI-AFK/scalable-storage-app-aws/README.md

+This project implements a scalable file storage backend on AWS.
+The initial infrastructure template was adapted from a reference project.
+All backend logic, AWS deployment, and testing were completed independently.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.